SPECIAL TOPIC: THE PERSONHOOD OF THE SPIRIT

 The Spirit is linked to human activity.

-At the very beginning of Acts the Spirit's role is emphasized.
+At the very beginning of Acts, the Spirit's role is emphasized (as in the Gospel of John).
 Pentecost was not the beginning of the work of the Spirit, but a new chapter.
 Jesus always had the Spirit.
 His baptism was not the beginning of the work of the Spirit, but a new chapter.
-Luke prepares the church for a new chapter of effective ministry.
-Jesus is still the focus, the Spirit is still the effective means and the Father's love, forgiveness, and restoration of all humans made in His image is the goal!
+The Spirit is the effective means of the Father's purpose for the restoration of all humans made in His image (see SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN)!
+This is the Age of the Spirit, the third Person of The Trinity.